DRackSim: Simulator for Rack-scale Memory Disaggregation: Validation

 \section{Validation}

 It is important to cover different validation aspects while developing a new architectural simulator.
 The first one is the functional correctness of the program.
 In our case, application functionality is decoupled from the actual simulation process, where Pin runs it natively.
 Pintool only adds some instrumentation primitives and does not change the application's functionality or execution flow.
 The second aspect is the accuracy of performance metrics.
-While it is important to validate the simulator with actual hardware or with another standard open-source simulator, the vast performance gap between various community-accepted architectural simulators is also a reality and is pointed out in previous work \cite{8718630}.
-Ayaz et al. surveyed all the major architectural simulators, such as Gem5, MARSSx86, Sniper, etc., and observed their performance against real x86 hardware.
-It was found that a significant variation exists between the IPC values and LLC misses on all benchmarks.
-The study observes overestimated branch mispredictions, imprecise instruction decoding to micro-operations, inflated cache misses, and lack of modeling for all hardware optimizations as the main sources of inaccuracies.
-However, the simulator can be calibrated to match the performance of real hardware and should provide enough insight into actual hardware performance.
+While it is important to validate the simulator with actual hardware or with another standard open-source simulator, the vast performance gap between various community-accepted architectural simulators is also a reality.

-Due to the unavailability of a full-scale hardware disaggregated system, we follow an incremental approach to validate different components of our simulator.
-The integrated on-chip interconnects, such as GenZ, are either unavailable or only have been tested with small-scale prototypes using FPGAs \cite{9137193,10.1145/3310360,7753261}.
-In this section, we validate the core and cache subsystems of DRackSim against Gem5 system emulation mode (SE) and show the impact of network interconnect separately through our experiments in the next section.
+Due to the unavailability of a full-scale hardware disaggregated system, we incrementally validate different components of our simulator.
+The integrated on-chip interconnects, such as CXL, are either commercially unavailable or only have been tested with small-scale prototypes using FPGAs \cite{9137193,10.1145/3310360,7753261}.
+Therefore, it is a best-effort approach to validate the core and cache subsystems of DRackSim against Gem5 system emulation mode (SE).
+At the same time, we show the impact of network interconnect separately through our wide set of experiments in the next section.
 We set the processor width and instructions latency for different instruction types to the same values for calibrated validation and used the same size structures for all the hardware resources (such as InsQ,RS,ROB,LSQ).
 We further fix our simulator's page fault and TLB-miss latency as per Gem5, which only adds 1 or 2 cycles on each such event in SE mode.
 Table \ref{tab1} shows the system configuration for CPU validation.
-We also extensively validate the cache subsystem using the last-level cache misses, which can represent the behavior of the complete cache hierarchy.
+We extensively validate the cache subsystem using the last-level cache misses, which can represent the behavior of the complete cache hierarchy.